 While warm water will not actually open up your pores, it can help clean out the gunk, grime and sebum that has accumulated inside.
 “The more oil and gunk you get into your oil gland, and hence the hair follicle, the bigger your pores are going to look because the oil is sitting in your pores and stretching it out,” says Dr. Palep.

-Can Cold Water Close Your Pores?
+Does Cold Water Close Your Pores?

-Just as warm water cannot increase the size of your pores, cold water won’t decrease their size.
+Like we mentioned above, just as warm water cannot increase the size of your pores, cold water won’t decrease their size.
 Although the pore is not a muscle, there is some evidence to suggest that cold water can cause the arrector pili muscles along the side of the hair follicle and next to the pore to contract involuntarily.

 “Arrector pili muscles are part of the autonomic (involuntary) nervous system,” says Dr. Palep.
 “So if you’re embarrassed or cold, you’re autonomically stimulating that muscle to create goosebumps.”